denisraslov/stylelint-value-no-exposed-custom-properties/README.md

 A error from the plugin looks like this:
 ```
-1:1  ✖  The value (or a part of it) should be presented as a CSS variable: "#FFF" is "--white"
+1:1  ✖  The value (or a part of it) should be presented as a custom property: "#FFF" is "--white"
 ```

 ## Installation